 The architecture of these portfolios is aligned in two primary dimensions.
 Each portfolio is designed to achieve one of the four goals shown above.
 On a second independent dimension, each portfolio is designed using one of four distinctive strategies or methodologies in its construction, described below.
-These two dimensions, plus buying in portfolios, provide for strong diversification.
+These two dimensions, plus buying in portfolios, provide for strong diversification most of the time.